Virtual Etiquette- Taking Turns Talking In A Virtual Meeting

 The best way to create this environment is for the host to set these guidelines at the very beginning of the meeting.
 Both of these approaches foster creating synergy and connections for everybody that encourages fluid and easy to manage meetings with all participants feeling like they can contribute.

-If you are interested in learning about how you can hone in on your body language as a tool to gain more business and uplevel your leadership skills, click on the link below to view more information at The Body Language Strategy Academy.
+If you are interested in learning about how you can hone in on your body language as a tool to gain more business and uplevel your leadership skills, click on the link below to view more information and check out our trainings available at The Business Leadership Excellence Institute.